 Score available through American Composers Alliance (BMI)

-This is a recording made by the Slovak Radio Orchestra, conducted by Joel Suben.
-It appears on the CD of my music titled Five and has been a popular addition to many an airline’s “in flight” playlist:
+This recording is by the Slovak Radio Orchestra, conducted by Joel Suben.
+It appears on the CD of my music titled Five and has been a frequent addition to many an airline’s “in flight” playlist: